fongc123/notes/Kubernetes/Security.md

 ```

 ##### Client
 Similar to the certification authority, a key and a certificate are generated.
+These files are created to authorize with the API server (i.e., a client role).

 ```bash
 openssl genrsa -out admin.key 2048